MoOo2mini/EFML2025/_posts/overview.md

 ---
 layout: distill
-title: The Effect of Batch Size in LoRA Training.
+title: Understanding the Role of Batch Size in Low-Rank Adaptation
 description: TODO.